prometheus-community/jiralert/README.md

 ## Overview

 JIRAlert implements Alertmanager's webhook HTTP API and connects to one or more JIRA instances to create highly configurable JIRA issues.
 One issue is created per distinct group key — as defined by the [`group_by`](https://prometheus.io/docs/alerting/configuration/#<route>) parameter of Alertmanager's `route` configuration section.
-Issue opened will not be resolved automatically by default, however you can set `auto_resolve` field to override the default behavior.
+Issue opened will not be resolved automatically by default, however you can set `auto_resolve` section to override the default behavior.

 If a corresponding JIRA issue already exists but is resolved, it is reopened.
 A JIRA transition must exist between the resolved state and the reopened state — as defined by `reopen_state` — or reopening will fail.
 Optionally a "won't fix" resolution — defined by `wont_fix_resolution` — may be defined: a JIRA issue with this resolution will not be reopened by JIRAlert.